C-Loftus/Princeton-Thesis/doc/main.md

 ## Codebase Walkthrough

-All of the code for this paper and project can be found at [https://github.com/C-Loftus/Princeton-Thesis/](https://github.com/C-Loftus/Princeton-Thesis/).This code base is set up as a monorepo. `doc` holds all documentation including the code used to generate this thesis from its markdown source. `server` holds the code for the central federated learning server and all code for aggregating weights or controlling the system from its web API. `client` holds all the code that a user needs in order to do local training and interact with the server. `frontend` holds the React frontend for the central federated learning server.
-Finally, `numen-modifications` holds any code related to linux mobile devices and scripts to interact with them through voice, or modifications to existing software like `Numen`.
+All of the code for this paper and project can be found at [https://github.com/C-Loftus/Princeton-Thesis/](https://github.com/C-Loftus/Princeton-Thesis/).This codebase is set up as a monorepo.
+The folder titled `doc` holds all documentation including the code used to generate this thesis from its markdown source. `server` holds the code for the central federated learning server and all code for aggregating weights or controlling the system from its web API. `client` holds all the code that a user needs in order to do local training and interact with the server. `frontend` holds the React frontend for the central federated learning server.
+Finally, `numen-modifications` holds any code related to linux mobile devices, scripts to interact with such devices through voice, or modifications to existing software like [Numen](#contextualizing-numen).

 To build and replicate any software in this repository, there is either a makefile, `package.json` , or `pyproject.toml` file in each directory.
 A `.pythonversion` file specifies the proper version of python to use (python 3.8.14) and it is recommended to use `pyenv` to control python versions to match and avoid any version errors.

+### Important Factors Before Training

+By default this codebase uses all local IP addresses.
+For training with devices outside your network, you will need to change these constant values to an internet-facing IP address.
+These constants are generally defined at the top of Python files in this codebase.
+Once you have your desired network configuration you need to have a sufficient amount of audio data to train.
+If you are a Talon user, you can generate this data by enabling the `Save Recordings` option.
+Otherwise, you can use the SpeechCommands dataset as a benchmark.
+Please see the scripts located at `client/scripts` for programmatic ways to initiate training with or without Talon data.

 ## Federated Learning Implementation